 Alcohol has a way of making you consume even more calories though.
 I know I only promised 7 tips, but this one’s on the house.

 The 3 regular macronutrients suppress your appetite in proportion to the number of calories you consume of them.
 The more you eat of them, the more they fill you up.
 Alcohol doesn’t do this.
 In fact, alcohol can even increase your appetite .

 Combined with reduced executive control AKA impaired judgment, it is easy to overeat when you’re drunk.

-- Scientific binge drinking tip #8: If you’re prone to overeating after a night out, save up some calories during the day and prepare a filling, high protein meal that you can easily eat when you get back home (or wherever you end up, you dog).
+- Scientific binge drinking tip #8: If you’re prone to overeating after a night out, save up some calories during the day and prepare a filling, high-protein meal that you can easily eat when you get back home (or wherever you end up, you dog).

 You don’t have to be a social recluse to build an awesome physique.
-Many of my non-competing clients regularly drink alcohol and still make great progress.
+Plenty of my non-competing clients regularly drink alcohol and still make great progress.
 Binge drinking isn’t healthy and it will somewhat compromise the development of your physique, but it makes for great experiences (if you remember them).
 An optimized diet isn’t just about maximum muscular hypertrophy and fat loss.
 It should be part of the lifestyle that makes you enjoy life to the fullest.
 If drinking is part of that for you, use these tips and drink up!

 Then get our free mini-course on muscle building, fat loss and strength.